HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/intro_corporate_fiance.md

 **Hurdle Rate** or **Cost of Capital** is the minimum rate of return a project must hit.
 It is considered an **opportunity cost of capital** in that it is hedged against other opportunities available in the financial markets.

+## The Stock Market

+private companies have a limited set of shareholders and the shares are not regularly traded, it is difficult to know the true value of stocks.

+public companies who's shares are traded on the stock market have access to capital as they can quickly sell shares for the price you can contemporaneously buy it.
+This **liquidity** is attractive to outside investors as it gives flexibility in timing.

+When new shares are issued, the corporation initially sells them to investors on the **primary market**.
+Then the shares continue to trade on the **secondary market** without the involvement of the corporation, as you are buying from other owners.

 ## Agency problems and corporate governance

 Agency problems are conflicts between shareholder and manager's objectives.